FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables_etc/Auto_synced/README.md

 - Sequence dimensions (if sequence dimensions are greater than input dimensions).
 Or export dimensions
 - Sequence aspect ratio  or export aspect ratio
 - The Dimensions of the input relevant for the parameter (without Project settings wide / narrow because this works differently).
-- Dimensions at other inputs because they can extend the output dimensions.
+- Dimensions at other inputs because this can extend the output dimensions.

 ---
 ---